keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 `apps` and `clusters` directories can live in two separate repositories, but for simplicity of this excercise, we will keep them in a single one.

-## Set up environment
+## Set up your environment

 Before we start, you need to install Flux CLI and Keptn.
-You can find the installation instructions for Keptn [here](./../installation/index.md) and for Flux [here](https://fluxcd.io/flux/installation/).
+You can find the installation instructions for Keptn [here](../installation/index.md) and for Flux [here](https://fluxcd.io/flux/installation/).

 After successfully installing Flux CLI and Keptn, you need to retrieve your Git repository credentials.
 You can use any available Git providers, but be sure to store your `token` for later usage.
-For simplicity, we will use `GitHub`.
+For simplicity, we will use GitHub.

 You also need to install Flux in your cluster.
 This requires